DigoBaiocchi/learning-rust/README.md

     3. Storing Keys with Associated Values in Hash Maps :ballot_box_with_check:
 9. Error Handling :hourglass_flowing_sand:
     1. Unrecoverable Errors with panic! :ballot_box_with_check:
-    2. Recoverable Errors with Result :hourglass_flowing_sand:
+    2. Recoverable Errors with Result :ballot_box_with_check:
-    3. To panic! or Not to panic!
+    3. To panic! or Not to panic! :hourglass_flowing_sand:
 10. Generic Types, Traits, and Lifetimes
     1. Generic Data Types
     2. Traits: Defining Shared Behavior